Charitable Giving: Creating your personalized strategy

 Giving to charity at the time of your passing (also referred to as testamentary giving) allows you to maintain control of the assets during your life, should you need them.
 Your estate is eligible for an unlimited charitable tax deduction, so giving can reduce your heirs' estate tax liability.

-A will can provide the opportunity to give instructions for how you want your assets to be distributed after you pass, including making an outright, testamentary gift to a charity.
+Your will and/or your revocable living trust provide opportunities to give instructions for how you want your assets to be distributed after you pass, including making an outright, testamentary gift to a charity.
 Because estates are eligible for unlimited charitable tax deductions, this can be a good way to help minimize potential estate taxes.
-Wills can be combined with other, more complex giving methods (such as donor-advised funds (DAFs), charitable trusts, and foundations) to offer additional benefits, while preserving the charitable deduction for your estate.
+Making charitable gifts through your will or revocable trust can be combined with other, more complex giving methods (such as donor-advised funds (DAFs), charitable trusts, and foundations) to offer additional benefits, while preserving the charitable deduction for your estate.

 Naming a non-profit as a beneficiary

-Just as you can name a person as your beneficiary on certain accounts, like insurance policies, you can also name a non-profit as your beneficiary.
+Just as you can name a person as your beneficiary on certain accounts, like insurance policies or retirement accounts, you can also name a non-profit as your beneficiary.
 Similarly, you can name a charity for transfer-on-death (TOD) or payable-on-death (POD) designations.

 Donor-advised fund (DAF)